1994 - Stay True

-• 4th session of recordings for his 3rd solo album that will turn into Me Against The World with the final session with Moe-ZMD in late 94 (cf. F.T.W.)
+• 4th session of recordings for his 3rd solo album, what will turn into Me Against The World.

-• A kind of mixtape-album titled Stay True was about to be released circa August of 94.
+• A kind of mixtape titled Stay True with 2Pac speeches as host was about to be released circa August of 94.
+The album supposed to follow.

 • Sources : Stay True mixtape ; Tony Pizarro REELs